 Urban Designer crandall arambula - pORTLAND

 Crandall Arambula allowed me to witness the role that design plays in shaping a more sustainable and exceptional future.
-I gained a holistic understanding of sustainable urban design and community engagement by working closely with principals to translate varying complex issues and concepts into meaningful and understandable solutions.
-As a graphics coordinator, and the primary graphics producer, I worked with several teams to create public involvement presentations, table maps, survey ballots, and final documents.
-I worked on projects ranging from Redevelopment Plans to Station Area Plans.
+I gained a holistic understanding of sustainable urban design and community engagement by working closely with principals to translate complex issues and concepts into meaningful, understandable solutions.
+As a graphics coordinator and primary graphics producer, I collaborated with multiple teams to create public involvement presentations, table maps, survey ballots, and final documents.
+My work spanned a variety of projects, including Redevelopment Plans and Station Area Plans, each contributing to thoughtful community development and improved transit accessibility.

 district planning Heritage district redevelopment plan

-Shortly after the adoption of the Heritage District Redevelopment Plan, the city of Gilbert, AZ successfully selected a development team to bring the North Anchor into fruition.
-The north anchor is the terminus of an uninterrupted pedestrian and cyclist path that connects all elements of the plan, also known as the Paseo.
-As the first phase of the plan the North Anchor would establish the character of the Paseo for all subsequent developments.
+Shortly after the adoption of the Heritage District Redevelopment Plan, the city of Gilbert, AZ selected a development team to realize the North Anchor.
+Serving as the terminus of the uninterrupted pedestrian and cyclist path known as the Paseo, the North Anchor is a critical first phase that sets the tone and character for all future developments along the route.

 Transit Oriented Development station area planning